 3. To seek assurance of the existence and application of key policies and strategies as well as undertaking scrutiny of performance monitoring to evaluate whether expected outcomes are being achieved in accordance with the council’s corporate plan.

 4. To establish sub-committees to progress work of the committee.

-5. To decide on matters falling within its responsibility or delegate decision making to Directors of the council.
+5. To decide on matters falling within its responsibility or delegate decision making to Directors of the council, in accordance with Appendix 2.
 However, this does not prevent the committee from choosing to exercise the function itself.